 Steel in the line: a closed valve.
-Thus, water can’t travel through the pipe because the valve is blocking the water.
-Hence, steel in the pipeline.
+Water can’t travel through a pipe because the valve is blocking the water.

 “Joe left steel in the line again.”

-Stick a fork in it: something that’s done, or work that can no longer continue.
+Stick a fork in it: something is over, finished completed, or can go no further.